Reproductive Justice

 A STUDIOLAB COURSE ON THE POLITICS OF REPRODUCTION

-New for the 2023–24 academic year, this course (offered in fall and again in spring) creates an engaged space for students to learn about and develop projects with a community agency around the topic of the politics of reproduction.
+This fall 2023 course created an engaged space for students to learn about and develop projects with a community agency around the topic of the politics of reproduction.

 About this course